DataFire/Integrations/integrations/generated/bbc/README.md

   * item `array`: filter for subset of programmes with linked to versions which have the given item pids
   * master_brand `array`: filter for subset of programmes with master_brand
   * media_set `string`: filter for subset of programmes with media set
-  * media_type `array` (values: audio, audio_video): filter for subset of programmes with media type
+  * media_type `array`: filter for subset of programmes with media type
   * page `integer`: which page of results to return
   * page_size `integer`: number of results in each page
   * partner_id `array`: filter for programmes by partner ID
   * partner_pid `array`: filter for programmes by partner PID
-  * payment_type `array` (values: free, bbcstore, uscansvod): filter for a subset of programmes that are of the given payment_type
+  * payment_type `array`: filter for a subset of programmes that are of the given payment_type
   * people `string`: filter for subset of programmes with contributions by given people PID
   * pid `array`: filter for subset of programmes having given PID
   * promoted_for `string`: filter for subset of programmes which are promoted for given service
   * q `string`: filter for subset of programmes matching supplied keyword/phrase (boolean operators permitted)
-  * signed `array` (values: exclusive, inclusive, exclude): filter for subset of programmes that are signed
+  * signed `array`: filter for subset of programmes that are signed
   * tag_name `string`: filter for subset of programmes with tag
   * tag_scheme `string`: filter for subset of programmes with a tag
-  * tleo `array` (values: true, false): filter for subset of programmes that are TLEOs
+  * tleo `array`: filter for subset of programmes that are TLEOs
   * version `array`: filter for subset of programmes with given PID as one of their versions
   * embargoed `string` (values: include, exclude, only): Control return of embargoed items (undocumented)